jaredweinfurtner/docs-project-layout/docs/source/index.rst

    * - **Copyright**
      - The Unlicense <http://unlicense.org>

-Welcome to the documentation of `DayGrid <https://github.com/boschresearch/DayGrid>`_!
+Welcome to the documentation of `docs-project-layout <https://github.com/jaredweinfurtner/docs-project-layout>`_!
 This documentation contains just Sagan Ipsum (Lorem Ipsum for the cosmos), but showcases the capabilities of Sphinx + Draw.io.

 The documentation is organized into the following sections: